-The Group has elected not to recognize right-of-use assets and lease liabilities for short-term leases of staff dormitory that have a lease term of 12 months or less and leases of low-value assets.
+The Group has elected not to recognize right-of-use assets and liabilities for less and leases of low-value assets.
 The Group recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.